Disappearance of Connie Smith: Timeline of disappearance

 Connie applied the ice pack to her bleeding nose after the incident.
 She told her tent mates at 7:50 a.m. on Wednesday, July 16, that she planned to return the ice pack to the camp dispensary.
-Instead, Connie left the ice pack in the tent she shared with seven other girls and walked half a mile (804.7 meters) down the dirt road that led to the camp entrance.
+Instead, Connie left the ice pack in the tent she shared with seven other girls and walked 1/2 mi down the dirt road that led to the camp entrance.
 Although Connie had been taught to walk downhill or follow a fence or road if she found herself in an unfamiliar location, she was extremely near-sighted and could not see well without her glasses, which had been broken at the camp.

 The camp's gatekeeper, whose house was nearby, drove by Connie.
 He told police he saw Connie walk out of the gate at 8:15 a.m. and stop along the roadside to pick wildflowers.
 He thought she was one of the camp counselors and did not stop the car.

-Connie was 5 feet tall (1.524 meters) and weighed 85 pounds (38.5 kilograms).
+Connie was 5 ft tall and weighed 85 lb.
 She had unusually long arms and flat feet.
 She was wearing a red windbreaker, a brown bandana halter top, navy blue shorts with plaid cuffs, and tan leather shoes.
 Her clothing had attached name tags.
 Her shoulder-length, light brown hair was pulled back with a red ribbon.
 She had blue eyes.
 She was extremely suntanned.
 Her eyeteeth were erupting.
 She was possibly carrying a small black zippered purse that contained photographs of her friends.
 She had no money with her, since campers were not allowed access to cash.

 Like the camp's gatekeeper, others who saw her that morning also thought Connie was older than she really was, because she was tall and well-developed.
 According to a police report, Connie stopped at two nearby homes to ask for directions to Lakeville.
 One of the witnesses said Connie looked like she had been crying, but the woman did not offer to help her.

 Connie was last seen at 8:45 a.m. on July 16.
-She was seen hitchhiking at the intersection of U.S. Route 44 and Belgo Road, located about 1.4 miles (2253.08 meters) from the entrance to the camp.
+She was seen hitchhiking at the intersection of U.S. Route 44 and Belgo Road, located about 1.4 mi from the entrance to the camp.
 Some have speculated that Connie was trying to go to Lakeville to place a telephone call to her mother and was reluctant to do so at the camp where she would have been overheard by camp staff.
 She never reached Lakeville.

 Her tent mates told an adult that Connie was missing from the tent when they returned from breakfast.
 The camp was searched but Connie was not found.
 The camp director did not report her missing to police until 11:30 a.m., more than three hours after her disappearance.
 The camp director might have delayed making an official report because he hoped to avoid negative publicity.